Student loans are very difficult, but not impossible, to discharge in bankruptcy.

 Hedlund v.
 The Educational Resources Inst., a Ninth Circuit case, may indicate that the law is changing.
 Mr. Hedlund borrowed $85,000 to obtain his law degree.
 After failing the bar exam three times, Mr. Hedlund took a job as a juvenile counsellor and eventually declared bankruptcy.
 It took ten years of litigation, but Mr. Hedlund finally obtained a partial discharge, based on the fact that he could not repay the student debt he accumulated.

 At Faro and Crowder, we believe that a bankruptcy which leaves a person with an immense student loan bill fails to give the debtor a fresh start.
-For a free consultation with a Brevard County bankruptcy attorney, contact our office.
+For a free consultation with a Brevard County bankruptcy attorney, contact our office in Melbourne, Florida.
 We routinely represent clients who are facing collections actions.